 Admission to hospital

-You will be seen in the admissions area and informed which ward you will be taken to after surgery.
+When you arrive you will be seen in an admission area and then informed which ward you will go to after your surgery.

 The day of surgery